dermatologist/genomic-tokenizer/README.md

 # :chains: Genomic Tokenizer

 ## About
 This is a tokenizer for DNA :chains: that aligns with the central dogma of molecular biology.
-You can use this tokenizer for training genomic transformer models.
+The Genomic Tokenizer (GT) incorporates the biological process flow into a **standard tokenizer interface** within the HuggingFace transformer package.
+GT can be used to pre-train foundational transformer models on DNA sequences.
+[Read the preprint.](https://www.biorxiv.org/content/10.1101/2025.04.02.646836v1)

 Please [cite](#books-cite) / [contact me](https://nuchange.ca/contact) if you use it in your research.

 ## 🚀 Installation